DanielSletskov/DFDMigration/README.md

 2-Gave the table 3 variables categoryID INT. categoryName varchar(50). categoryDesc(100) </br>
 3---------------------------------------------------------------------------- </br>
 4-In the script *** add-categories.sql*** </br>
 **NOTE: I realized I made an error in the setup of the primary IDs so I went back and set to automaticly increase when new products or categories here added.It's possibly reflected in GIT** </br>
 ***insert_Test.sql*** </br>
 __3.Implement Product Ratings__</br>
 1- Like with product categories I create a new table gave it two variables ratingID(int) and ratingVal(decimal(10,2)) using the script ***add-ratings.sql***</br>
 __4.Merge and Conflict Resolution__</br>
-For the merge i started by setting up a new query for adding the two new friegn keys </br>
-These are fk_categoryID(INT) and fk_ratingID </br>
-__5. Rollback plan__</br>
+When merging I didnt experience any major conflicts the ones __5.
+Rollback plan__</br>
 To handle roolback I chosen to use transactions and savepoints when I merge the different schemas and add the new foreign keys. </br>

 ## Entity Framework Core Migrations</br>

-First I tried to get it up an running on visualstudio code. </br>
-But ended up using Jerbrains Rider for all related to the use of the Entity FrameWork. </br>
+First I tried to get it up an running on visualstudio code but I ended up switching to Jerbrains Rider for all related to the use of the Entity FrameWork. </br>
+I first install nuget package relating to the entity framework